Turkey bets on modern cruise hub to boost tourism

 Mr Burak Caliskan, country manager for MSC Cruises, said no such danger awaited Istanbul.

 "We don't think Istanbul will face a similar situation.
-We don't have a city structure like Venice," he told AFP.
+We don't have a city structure like Venice," he said.

 "To give a few examples, the exhaust gases from the ships are filtered.
 The paints used on the ships have been completely changed.
-Paints that will not harm the sea are used," he said.
+Paints that will not harm the sea are used.

 "We even have efforts to reduce the sound of the ships' engine so that while our ships are navigating in the open seas, they do not cause any disturbance to the living things, especially the whales."